kenatiod/MUT/Understanding Machine Understanding.md

 _Alice's phone buzzes with an incoming message_

-{ Insert portrait of Alice looking at her phone. }
+{ Insert Fig. 5.5.2 -- portrait of Alice looking at her phone. }

 Alice: Ugh, it's another message from management asking for an update on our progress and justification for the MUTT project.
 They're really breathing down our necks lately.